 Learner autonomy works for a few reasons.
 By creating a space in the classroom for the teacher as a facilitator of knowledge, and not as a personal tutor, students will have the opportunity to learn the material and develop critical thinking and problem-solving skills on their own, but with the safety net of having a nonjudgmental and helpful mentor who will assist them if they need it.
 When it comes time for students to enter higher education or job settings where learning must be done autonomously with no safety net, they are more than ready to take the "training wheels" off, so to speak.

 How to Incorporate Learner Autonomy Successfully

 One great way to encourage autonomous learning is through LMS implementation.
-LMS platforms such as Moodle and Totara Learn give students a way to interact with each other, as well as a database that provides them with all the necessary information they need to learn autonomously in one easily accessible location.
+Platforms such as Lambda Suite give students a way to interact with each other, as well as a database that provides them with all the necessary information they need to learn autonomously in one easily accessible location.

 Are you having trouble implementing an LMS into your classroom so that you can develop autonomous learners?
 We can help!
 Lambda Solutions specializes in providing and streamlining LMS operations in the education industry.